 If you’re looking for rare, unusual or native perennials, click on over to Sunshine Farm and Gardens where you’ll find plants that are hard to find elsewhere.
 Check out Barry’s Home Garden Sampler – a great way to receive a good selection of plants.

-If you love perennials you should check out this group.
+If you love perennials you should check out The Perennial Plant Association.
 Learn about perennials, network with other plant people and attend one of the best annual garden symposiums going!